gesellix/pipeline-with-gradle-and-docker/README.md

 Continuous Deployment with Gradle and Docker
 ============================================

-Example project for the blog series at [http://blog-it.hypoport.de/](http://wp.me/p1E7sK-mv).
+Example project for the blog series at [http://blog-it.hypoport.de/](http://wp.me/p1E7sK-mv) by [Tobias Gesellchen](https://gesellix.net).

 For details about the use cases demonstrated in this project, please read the blog series first.
 For every article in this series you'll find a dedicated branch.
 The master branch contains the sources for the most recent article.